UnattendedFlight/fluent-i18n/.github/README.md

 1. **Create a Release**: Go to GitHub Releases and create a new release
 2. **Tag the Release**: Use semantic versioning (e.g., v1.0.0)
 3. **Workflow Triggers**: The maven-publish workflow will automatically run
-4. **Artifacts Published**: All modules will be published to GitHub Packages
+4. **Artifacts Published**: Core modules (fluent-i18n-core, fluent-i18n-spring-boot-starter, fluent-i18n-maven-plugin) will be published to GitHub Packages

 ## Manual Testing